oladipo123/HAR-CQJTU-FCE/README.md

 <<<<<<< HEAD
 # HAR-CQJTU-FCE
-A Self Supervised Learning Model for Human Activity Recognition Based on IMU
+A Self-Supervised Learning Model for Human Activity Recognition Based on IMU

 ## File Overview
 This project contains following folders and files.